-This rule shall not preclude the provision of recessed entrances within any façade to a depth of 0.75m. a village square / public open space area shall be provided as a focal point to the Village.
-The village square / public open space area shall adjoin:

-- Activity Area 6 to the north - Commercial activities (including food and beverage) at ground floor level and/or road to the east, south and west.
+- i.
+Village square / public open space area in Activity Area 1a - (a) Within Activity Area 1a, a village square / public open space area shall be provided as a focal point to the Village.
+The village square / public open space area shall adjoin: - Activity Area 6b to the north - Commercial activities (including food and beverage) at ground floor level and/or road to the east, south and west.